Past simple + past perfect

 When I ___ (be) 18 years old I ___ (decide) to spend some time in America.

-Past simple + past perfect PDF exercise 4
+Past simple + past perfect PDF 4

 - Use the underlined word in each sentence to make questions: